Scoring Methodology · v1.3 · Revised March 29, 2026

 The binary model intentionally trades granularity for verifiability.
 Two markets at the same score may differ in depth of readiness — a market with three committed operators scores the same on the Operator Presence factor as a market with one.
 This is a known limitation, and it is accepted because the alternative (graduated sub-scoring) would require defining and defending sub-factor weights that don't yet have empirical support.

-The Regulatory Posture factor already uses graduated scoring as a proof of concept.
+Regulatory Posture, State Legislation, and Weather Infrastructure all use graduated scoring as of v1.3.
 As historical data accumulates and reliable sub-indicators emerge for other factors, the graduated model will be extended.
 Any such changes will be published as a new methodology version with a full changelog.

 Geographic Scope